Global Studies Curriculum

 2.5 Credits, Grade 11

-REGIONAL STUDIES I: LATIN AMERICAN & THE CARIBBEAN
+REGIONAL STUDIES 1: LATIN AMERICAN & THE CARIBBEAN

 2.5 Credits, Grade 11

-Regional Studies I: Latin America and the Caribbean is designed to expose students to political, social, cultural, and economic trends in modern Latin America and the Caribbean.
-Students will analyze the 20th century history of each region and use these insights as an intellectual springboard for assessing modern challenges in both.
+Regional Studies 1: Latin America and the Caribbean is designed to expose students to political, social, cultural, and economic trends in modern Latin America and the Caribbean.
+Students will analyze the 20th-century history of each region and use these insights as an intellectual springboard for assessing modern challenges in both.
 The course covers areas of study ranging from the impact of the Cold War, the rise of leftist regimes, and the unique economic challenges facing Latin America and the Caribbean.
-Regional Studies I: Latin America and the Caribbean is an essential course in the larger curriculum of the Global Studies Learning Center.
+Regional Studies 1: Latin America and the Caribbean is an essential course in the larger curriculum of the Global Studies program.
 Students will be introduced to several concepts, skills, and scenarios that will effectively prepare them for their future endeavors in the advanced social sciences.

 HONORS SENIOR SEMINAR